james-flynn-ie/covid-bot/README.md

 1. Login using the account linked with your Azure subscription: `az login`
 2. Set the subscription ID: `az account set --subscription <subscription_id>`
 3. Create an application registration within Azure.
-This integrates IAM with the app: `az ad app create --display-name "displayName" --password "AtLeastSixteenCharacters_0" --available-to-other-tenants`
+This integrates IAM with the app, and allows channels to be integrated with the bot service (e.g.: FaceBook Messenger, Teams, etc.): `az ad app create --display-name "displayName" --password "AtLeastSixteenCharacters_0" --available-to-other-tenants`
 4. Deploy the Web App within the App Service: `az deployment group create --resource-group "<name-of-resource-group>" --template-file "<path-to-template-with-preexisting-rg.json>" --parameters appId="<app-id-from-previous-step>" appSecret="<password-from-previous-step>" botId="<id or bot-app-service-name>" newWebAppName="<bot-app-service-name>" existingAppServicePlan="<name-of-app-service-plan>" appServicePlanLocation="<region-location-name>" --name "<bot-app-service-name>"`
 5. Zip the repository using your favourite archiving tool.
 The file `app.py` must be at the root of the ZIP file.
 6. Deploy the ZIP using the following command: `az webapp deployment source config-zip --resource-group "<name-of-resource-group>" --name "<bot-app--name>" --src "path\to\file.zip"`

-Please note that this deployment differs from the service deployed using the Azure portal, as it provides a 'Bot Channels Registration' rather than the Web App.
-Functionally, I am yet to observe a difference between them.
+Please note that the Python app deployment differs from the C# and JS Bot Services deployed using the Azure portal, as it creates a 'Bot Channels Registration' rather than the 'Bot Service' resource.
+Functionally, there were no observable differences apart from this different resource name.

 ### Post-Deployment Steps: Set Covid-Bot environment variables